wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 ### Table of Contents

   * Prerequisites
-  * Installing Jenkins in a development environment (pinning to a single node)
+  * Installing Jenkins in a development environment
-  * Installing Jenkins in production (backed by NFS)
+  * Installing Jenkins in production
     * Creating a file share on Microsoft Azure
   * Building a Docker image and deploying it to Marathon
   * Uninstalling Jenkins